ETHIOPIA - FILTER - CO2 DECAFFEINATED - NYALA - WASHED Q2 ORGANIC

 « Main chocolate, caramel and stone fruit notes »

-History of our Nyala Before 2015 we had a Sidama Grade 2, then we evolved to a Sidama type A Q2 (83+).
-In 2020, the regulations allowed us to access traceability information and the washing stations were able to export directly!
-Today we have not 1 but 3 NYALA coffees, fully washed processed by 3 washing stations : Birbirsa Kojowa, Nibret Alamu & Nensebo (organic)
+Before 2015 BELCO had a Sidama Grade 2, they evolved to a Sidama type A Q2 (83+).
+In 2020, the regulations allowed them to access traceability information and the washing stations were able to export directly!
+Today they have not 1 but 3 NYALA coffees, fully washed processed by 3 washing stations : Birbirsa Kojowa, Nibret Alamu & Nensebo (organic)

 This coffee is collected from 400 small producers by the family-owned Romina company.
 The cherries are fully washed processed and dried at the Bochesa village station in the Nensebo woreda (district) of the Oromo region (West Arsi zone).
 The village of Bochesa is located at 1900 meters above sea level.
 Coffee is produced in its immediate vicinity.
 The farmers here work small plots of land in mixed farming systems.
 Romina established the Bochesa washing station in 2018.
 The company invests in this station to ensure finely traceable and ever more qualitative lots.
 It also sets up social and environmental projects for the producers from whom it collects the cherries.
 Agricultural training courses are provided.
 Recently Romina has also developed a project to install beehives in Bochesa, to enable the farmers to produce their own honey and diversify their income.
 Finally, in order to protect the environment, Romina is distributing seeds to replant shade trees above the coffee trees in this area.